No. 4 Florida State beats Miami 27-20 to win its 16th straight and remain on track for CFP

+“It’s a feeling that you can’t buy,” said safety Akeem Dent, who grew up in South Florida.
+“Three straight?
+Especially for me down south.
+Three straight?
+I got stuff to talk about.”

-The Seminoles (10-0, 8-0 Atlantic Coast Conference), like they have several times this season, rallied in the second half to win their 16th consecutive game.
+The Seminoles (10-0, 8-0), like they have several times this season, rallied in the second half to win again.
 This one wrapped up the program’s 10th perfect mark in ACC play.

+“When you see the commitment and the belief and the work ethic and the relationships, it’s what makes it special,” coach Mike Norvell said.
+“We’ve got an incredible group, and they care about each other.
+That’s one of those components that you can’t fake.”

 Miami (6-4, 2-4) controlled both lines of scrimmage and played turnover-free football for most of the game.
 It still wasn’t enough to overcome FSU, which has won three in a row in the series and 10 of the last 14.

 Adding to Miami’s woes, freshman quarterback Emory Williams suffered a significant injury to his left arm in the waning minutes while running for a first down.
-Williams started in place of struggling junior Tyler Van Dyke.
+Williams, starting in place of struggling junior Tyler Van Dyke, was taken to a hospital with what appeared to be an air cast on his arm.

+Miami linebacker Wesley Bissainthe called the injury “heartbreaking.”
+It essentially ended any chance the ‘Canes had of shocking the Seminoles, who were 13 1/2-point favorites.

+Hurricanes coach Mario Cristobal pointed to the difference between this game and last year’s 45-3 debacle in Miami.

 Van Dyke came off the bench with the Hurricanes trailing by a touchdown but threw an interception on a fourth-and-10 play with 40 seconds remaining.